 CITE - Chemicals In the Environment - is a research topic within the Helmholtz programm oriented funding.
 CITE addresses multiple aspects of the impact of chemicals in the environment.
-We aim to have a monthly regular seminar series addressing issues related to our activities.
+The seminar series (irregular) with invited external speakers aims to reflect these different aspects.

 Date: Wednesday, 22 April 2015, 01.00pm, KUBUS hall 2

 Presenter: Dr. Stefan Trapp (DTU Technical University Denmark)

 Abstract: A great number of compounds registered for REACH are ionizable, as are most pharmaceuticals and metabolites of phase I reactions.
 Organic electrolytes (acids, bases, zwitterions) differ from neutral compounds because their dissociation at environmental pH leads to charged ions.
 Ion transport and electrical interactions with living and dead matter play a major role for sorption and bioaccumulation of these compounds.
 This lecture will introduce new processes and principles, and document how they impact our understanding of environmental behavior and bioaccumulation of organic electrolytes.

 Date: Monday, 11 May 2015, 2-3 pm, building 1.0 lecture hall

 Presenter: Dr. Jenny Stauber (Chief Research Scientist; CSIRO, Land and Water, Kirrawee NSW Australia)

 Title: "Aquatic Contaminants: Research Underpinning Environmental Regulation"

 Host: Prof. Dr. Georg Teutsch & Prof. Dr. Beate Escher

 Abstract: Dr Stauber’s presentation will cover her work relating to speciation and bioavailability of metals in the environment underpinning environmental regulations (water and sediment quality guidelines).
 Emerging contaminant issues in mining and coal seam gas development will also be addressed.